 (optional) Garnish it with green onions, bonito flakes, or sesame seeds.

-A quick and easy recipe for stir-fried kimchi rice cakes that's satisfyingly chewy and sticky packed with umami flavours.
+A quick and easy stir-fried kimchi rice cakes recipe that’s satisfyingly chewy and sticky packed with umami and smokey flavours.

 - 1 lb pork shoulder or pork butt (sliced)